Mikejo5000/vsts-docs-pr/docs/work/track/using-queries.md

 ms.manager: douge
 ms.author: kaelli
 ms.topic: get-started-article
-ms.date: 02/05/2018
+ms.date: 03/01/2018
 ---

 # Create managed queries with the query editor

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

-You can create queries in VSTS, the  web portal for Team Foundation Server (TFS), and Team Explorer.
+Managed queries generate a list of work items based on the filter criteria you provide.
+You can create queries from the web portal or from a supported client, such as Visual Studio Team Explorer and Team Explorer Everywhere.
 Also, you can open a query in [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md) or [Project](../backlogs/office/create-your-backlog-tasks-using-project.md) to perform bulk additions and modifications.

 For details on constructing query clauses and information on each query operator&mdash;such as, `Contains`, `In`, `In Group`, and `<>`(not operator) &mdash;and macros, see [Query fields, operators, and macros](query-operators-variables.md).
 For an index of example queries, see [Create managed queries](example-queries.md#examples).